BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 ## Virtues

-- Rationalism - rational part is a primary part for virtues
+- Rationalism - rational part is a primary part for virtues (though non-rational may also participate in virtues)
 - Anti-rationalist - good desires is sufficient for virtues; reason plays instrumental role

 ## Moral